 Two words: tax refund.
 I use Turbo Tax to file my taxes because I have been using them for years, and I’ve always been happy.
 So why mess with a good thing?

-Thanks to the earned income credit and the child tax credit we are lucky enough to get a nice chunk back from the government.
+Thanks to the earned income credit and the child tax credit, we are lucky enough to get a nice chunk back from the government.

 Purim and Pesach on a Budget

-Even though we technically have enough money from the refund to spring for a lavish Purim and Pesach we need to remember that our life happens fund is not fully funded and we can always save for retirement, a house, or our kids futures.
+Even though we technically have enough money from the refund to spring for a lavish Purim and Pesach, we need to remember that our life happens fund is not fully funded, and we can always save for retirement, a house, or our kid’s futures.
 We definitely work on being as frugal as we can, regardless.
-I think its important to remember where you are financially before splurging too much when you get a nice chunk of money.
+I think it’s important to remember where you are financially before splurging too much when you get a nice chunk of money.

-For example, when you get a bonus it may be tempting to spend it all but I don’t want to have fun right now and regret it later.
+For example, it may be tempting to spend it all when you get a bonus, but I don’t want to have fun right now and regret it later.
 It would be a shame to spend too much and end up pinching pennies next month.
-I’d rather have just enough for many months or do something to actually improve our financial situation- like saving so I can eventually invest.
+I’d rather have just enough for many months or do something actually to improve our financial situation- like saving, so I can eventually invest.